 Non-economic damages are awarded to plaintiffs to compensate them for pain and suffering.
 They differ from and are in addition to awards for actual damages (compensation for medical bills, loss of wages, etc.) and punitive damages (compensation for malicious intent).
-Unrealistically high damage awards lead to skyrocketing medical professional liability insurance rates.
+Unrealistically high non-economic or punitive damage awards lead to skyrocketing medical professional liability insurance rates.
 And when rates are too high, physicians are forced to limit services (particularly in obstetrics), move out of state, or retire.
 The loss of physicians and the health services they provide is a serious risk to public health and safety.
 In 2004, in response to an endangered physician workforce, MedChi advocated successfully for the Maryland General Assembly to enact a new cap on non-economic damages in medical malpractice cases.
-Maryland's cap is one of the highest in the nation at \$875,000 with an automatic annual escalator of \$15,000, but it effectively controls costs while protecting injured parties.
+Maryland's cap is one of the highest in the nation at \$890,000 with an automatic annual escalator of \$15,000.
+The current cap controls costs and protects injured parties.

-Measures that seek to raise or remove non-economic damages caps are damaging to physicians and patients and must be opposed.
+Measures that seek to raise or remove non-economic damages caps or lower the standard for punitive damages are harmful to physicians and patients and must be opposed.